davidgiga1993/cronjob-pod-cleaner/README.md

 ```

 ## Contribute
-Since this is hopefully a temporary issue I don't expect any contribution, but feel free to open MRs / issues if you thing something is missing.
+Since this is hopefully a temporary issue I don't expect any contribution, but feel free to open MRs / issues if you think something is missing.